Tim Schneider - President

 Leighton Anderson - Member

 Leighton M. Anderson has been a member of the Board of Trustees since 1997.
 He and his wife, Diane, are the parents of three children, all of whom attended high school in the Whittier Union High School District.
 Their daughter, Courtney, graduated from the District in 2002; their older son, Jason, graduated in 2006; and the youngest, Brian, graduated in 2008.
-Diane, too, is active in school activities, and still serves with the PTSA at one of the District's high schools.
+Diane, too, is active in school activities, and still volunteers her time at one of the District's high schools.

 Mr. Anderson is an attorney and a partner in the law firm of Bewley, Lassleben & Miller, LLP, in Whittier.
 He is a former President, and serves on the Board of Directors, of the Rio Hondo Symphony Association, which provides admission-free classical music concerts to the Whittier, Santa Fe Springs and Pico Rivera communities and the surrounding area.
-He is likewise a past President, and serves on the Board of Directors, of the Santa Fe Springs Chamber of Commerce and he is currently serving as a member of the Board of Directors of the Chamber of Commerce in Whittier as well.
-His many non-profit affiliations include membership in the Pasadena Tournament of Roses Association and Lions Club International.
-Mr. Anderson also serves on the Board of Trustees of the Tri-Cities Regional Occupational Program (Tri-Cities ROP) and is a member of the Delegate Assembly of the California School Boards Association (CSBA).
-He has been appointed to serve on the Cities, Counties and Schools Partnership Task Force on State Budget and Fiscal Reform, which is offering proposals to remedy ongoing fiscal problems in California government.
-The Partnership is an alliance of CSBA, the League of California Cities and the California State Association of Counties.
+He is a past President of the Santa Fe Springs Chamber of Commerce and he is currently serving as a member of the Board of Directors of the Whittier Area Chamber of Commerce.
+His many non-profit affiliations include the Whittier First Day Coalition, the Pasadena Tournament of Roses Association and Lions Club International.
+Mr. Anderson also serves on the Board of Trustees of the Tri-Cities Regional Occupational Program (Tri-Cities ROP) and on Redevelopment Agency Successor Agency Oversight Boards for both Whittier and Santa Fe Springs.
+He is an elected member of the Delegate Assembly of the California School Boards Association (CSBA) and is an appointed member of the Education Legal Alliance.
+He was previously appointed to serve on the Cities, Counties and Schools Partnership Task Force on State Budget and Fiscal Reform, representing a joint committee of CSBA, the League of California Cities and the California State Association of Counties.